yearn/yearn-comms/public/_posts/_articles/yearn-finance/cowswap/fr.md

 *tl;dr; Après des mois de travail sur un solveur cowswap, nous avons developpé qui est maintenantt prêt ! À partir d'aujourd'hui, vous pourrez effectuer des échanges complexes avec CoW Swap comme le **3CRV <-> yvSNX**.*

-*Yearn is committed to settle all strategies trades through CoW Swap and trying to get as much cows as possible to increase users revenue.*
 *Yearn s'engage à utiliser CoW Swap pour toutes ses strategies et à essayer d'obtenir autant de cow que possible pour augmenter les revenus des utilisateurs.*

 ## Background

-Typical Yearn strategies deposit capital into a protocol for yield and sometimes the strategy claims additional tokens which are converted to the user’s wanted token.

 An example: There is a **yvDAI** strategy that is depositing **DAI** in curve’s **3POOL**.
 The liquidity pool token is staked to earn **CRV**.
 After some time, the **CRV** is converted to **DAI**.